January 9, 2026 (1mo ago) — last updated February 21, 2026 (10d ago)

 Strategic analysis

-• The product is the referral mechanism.
+• The product itself is the referral mechanism.

 • Zero‑incentive model: the reward is connection.